Baseflow/PhotoView/README.md

 ```

 ## Pull Requests / Contribution
-Development happens in **dev** branch of this repository, and Pull Requests should be filled against that branch.
+Development happens in **develop** branch of this repository, and Pull Requests should be filled against that branch.
 Any Pull Request against **master** will be rejected